 What would Jane Do?

-The leading ladies of Jane Austen's novels are illuminated and informed by a guiding moral character upon which the influence of temptation not only does not gain a foothold but which is, rather, viewed with severe disapprobation (a Jane Austen phrase, that), if not downright disgust.
+The leading ladies of Jane Austen's novels are illuminated and informed by an intrinsic guiding moral character upon which the influence of temptation not only does not gain a foothold but which is, rather, viewed with severe disapprobation, if not outright censure.
 The central character of each of novel is, whatever else she may be, and however much enlightenment she may attain on her literary journey of self-discovery, a Jane Austen "Good Woman."
 And for that, she will be forever beloved and treasured by any society where intrinsic moral norms prevail.

 In each of Austen's novels there appears a vicar or vicar-to-be, as either a central or a supporting character.
-Often the parson is the leading man, as is Henry Tilney in Northanger Abbey, Edward in Sense and Sensibility, and Edmund in Mansfield Park.
+Often the parson is the leading man, as is Henry Tilney in Northanger Abbey, Edward Ferrars in Sense and Sensibility, and Edmund Bertram in Mansfield Park.
 Sometimes the vicar is parodied, in the comedy of manners sense, as is Mr. Collins of Pride and Prejudice; sometimes he is even less enviable, as with Mr. Elton of Emma, and in Persuasion the individual, Charles Hayter, is a peripheral character.
-Even in Austen's unfinished manuscript, The Watsons, Emma's father is a clergyman, as is Emma's favorite, Mr. Howard.
+Further, Captain Wentworth's brother, who is never directly present in the novel, has his own parsonage.
+Even in Austen's unfinished manuscript, The Watsons, Emma's father is a clergyman, as is Emma's likely favorite, Mr. Howard.
 The only possible exception appears to have been Sanditon, wherein, at the point of abandonment, only a Rev. Hanking has been mentioned.
 Yet, for all of this, no Austen scene ever describes a church service, and there is no religious "preachiness" in her works.
-The underlying code of her fiction is not so much religious as it is moral behavior -- even though we know, based on formal written prayers preserved by her sister, Cassandra, that Austen was sincerely religious.
+The underlying foundation of her fiction is not so much religion as it is moral behavior -- even though we know, based on formal written prayers preserved by her sister, Cassandra, that Austen was sincerely religious.

 The Leading Ladies